 in relation to the period within which such information must be included in the metering database, each Network Operator must use its reasonable endeavours to ensure that the meter data required to be included in its metering database is included in that metering database by 5.00 pm on the next business day after the day on which that information is obtained or calculated by the Network Operator.

 AEMO Metering Database

-[Taken from Qld 6.2.3] and [from NSW/ACT clause 2.1]

 Database requirements

 AEMO must create, maintain and administer a metering database containing information for each delivery point.

 AEMO must ensure that the AEMO metering database holds at least the following current information on each delivery point: